toby/keyrun/README.md

 ## What is it?

 Key.run is an open source, distributed content publication app built on Bitcoin and BitTorrent.
-Content pointers known as magnet links are stored on the Bitcoin blockchain and content is resolved on the BitTorrent network.
+Users publish content pointers known as magnet links to the blockchain using the key.run web interface and the Bitcoin Core wallet.
+The links are then sorted by the total amount of Bitcoin each magnet url has acquired in key.run transaction fees.

 Since key.run uses the blockchain as its db and BitTorrent for content storage, it operates without a centralized server and is designed to be